…don't search – find!

 4. Audit-proof Archiving

-A modern DMS should also include revision-safe archiving for storage and retrieval.
-The files are being stored on write-protected document repositories, thus making them unchangeable.
-To financial authorities, they will have the same status as paper documents, which don't have to be kept anymore for possible audit trails.
-However, original records like signed contracts should be kept safe because in case of a legal dispute as they could serve as evidence.
+A modern DMS must include revision-safe archiving for storage and retrieval.
+Files are stored on write-protected repositories, rendering them unchangeable.
+To financial authorities, they hold the same status as paper documents, eliminating the need for physical storage for audit trails.
+However, original records, like signed contracts, should be kept securely as they could serve as evidence in legal disputes.

-Documents from an ERP system require audit-compliant archiving and can therefore no longer be processed in their native file format form after they have been captured.
+Documents from an ERP system necessitate audit-compliant archiving and, therefore, cannot be processed in their native file format after capture.

 two women using a DMS on a tablet